Toenn-Vaot/psmodule-get-target-choice/README.md

 - Windows PowerShell 5.1 or newer.

-Get PowerShellGet Module
+Get GetBoolChoice Module
 ========================

 Please refer to our [documentation](https://www.powershellgallery.com/packages/GetTargetChoice/) for the up-to-date version on how to get the GetTargetChoice Module.

-Get PowerShellGet Source
+Get GetBoolChoice Source
 ========================

 #### Steps